DravenMainBTW/VSC-Snippets/README.md

 ### Installing Manually
-Copy the file `VSCSNIPPETS-V1.code-snippets` in this repo to where you VSC snippets are stored.
+Copy `VSCSNIPPETS-FRONTEND-V1.code-snippets` and / or `VSCSNIPPETS-BACKEND-V1.code-snippets` in this repo to where you VSC snippets are stored.
 An example of the pathway on windows:

 ```
 C:\Users\[ACCOUNT_NAME_HERE]\AppData\Roaming\Code\User\snippets